Our Jobless Future

 Governments also rely on people having jobs.
 Income taxes collected on wages are the main source of government revenues.
 A population with low unemployment rates is also more likely to be a contented and peaceful population.

 The fact that the majority of working age adults have relatively permanent or replaceable jobs is also extremely central to the functioning of our credit economy.
 Credit (or debt) is very much the grease that allows the economy to go around and to grow.
 If jobs were not relatively permanent (or were not generally replaceable) it would not be possible to borrow money for a house with a repayment term of 25 years.
 Almost all personal lending is dependent on the borrower having a job to facilitate repayment of the loan.
-If most jobs were not expected to be relatively permanent then lenders would not be anywhere near so willing to lend.
+If most jobs were not expected to be relatively permanent, or at least replaceable, then lenders would not be anywhere near so willing to lend.

 The fact that labour is organized into various specialized jobs in our economy vastly increases the total level of goods and services that are produced.
-Jobs are central to the production of food, clothing and shelter, to the provision of healthcare, education and policing.
+Jobs are central to the production of food, clothing and shelter, and to the provision of healthcare, education and policing.
 If everyone stopped doing their jobs tomorrow we would immediately face shortages of all goods and services and would soon descend into anarchy.

 Increasingly, those at the bottom and even those near the middle of the wage scale argue that the outputs of the economy are not distributed fairly.